Finding Our Purpose : Nervous System Regulation

 Unprocessed trauma or emotional suppression often keeps us repeating limiting cycles.
 A dysregulated nervous system leads to avoidance, self-doubt, and feeling stuck in patterns that don't serve us.
 Emotional regulation allows us to process past wounds, shift our responses, and align our actions with what is meaningful to us.

 👉 Example: If you were taught that stability is more important than passion, your nervous system might signal anxiety when you pursue purpose.
-Regulation helps you hold that discomfort while still moving toward fulfillment.
+Regulation helps you hold that discomfort while still moving toward fulfillment, while developing concrete planning skills gives your system evidence that you can pursue purpose without risking your security.

 Embracing Uncertainty with Resilience